VUB-HYDR/2021_Thiery_etal_Science/README.md

 # 2020_Thiery_etal
-Scripts used for the analysis presented in Thiery et al. (2020)
+Data analysis used in Thiery et al. (2020)